chopralab/lemon/README.md

 The results for this program are printed to `stdout`.

+### Citation

+If you find **Lemon** useful, please cite:

+Jonathan Fine, Gaurav Chopra, Lemon: a framework for rapidly mining structural information from the Protein Data Bank, Bioinformatics, , btz178, https://doi.org/10.1093/bioinformatics/btz178

+### Copyright

-**Lemon** is &copy; 2018 Chopra Lab and Purdue University.
-Developed by Jonathan Fine and is available as open source under the terms of the [BSD License](http://opensource.org/licenses/BSD).
+**Lemon** is &copy; 2018 Chopra Lab and Purdue University, developed by Jonathan Fine and is available as open source under the terms of the [BSD License](http://opensource.org/licenses/BSD).